telephone: 01270 767880 email: enquiries@everwelloh.co.uk

 Occupational Health Assessments

-occupational health assessmentsEverwell can arrange an Occupational Health assessment or examination with a subsequent management report for your employees throughout the UK.
-We have OH Advisors & Doctors located in all the major towns & cities who we can call upon at short notice to conduct an Occupational Health Assessment or Medical for you.
-We are happy to arrange a single referral for a member of staff or to set-up a larger medical referral programme.
-We can also arrange for the Occupational Health referral to be carried out at work, at the employee's home or at the Occupational Health Doctor's premises.
+Everwell can arrange an Occupational Health Assessment, also known as Management Referral, with a subsequent Management Report for your employees throughout the UK.
+We have OH Advisors & Doctors located in all the major towns & cities who we can call upon at short notice to conduct consultations with your employee(s).
+We are happy to arrange a single referral for a member of staff or to set-up a larger Management Referral service.
+We can also arrange workplace clinics and remote / telephone support.

 2. We (Everwell & you) discuss and agree the most appropriate review process.